eranders0725/HMMs-for-Gene-Prediction/README.md

 Added extra options for extra model flexibility:
    - Base Probabilities in myLog Function
    - Option to consider larger than observed insertions/deletions when scoring

+**v4: November 20th, 2025**
+Added a quick correlational comparison to pyHMMER